sshaper/web230_examples/README.md

 # web230_examples
 These are the examples from my web250 class on PHP.
 The actual course notes explain what the examples do in more detail.
-To access the course you must be enrolled in the WEB250 class at Washtenaw Community College.These are the example files for my web230 class.
+To access the course you must be enrolled in the WEB230 class at Washtenaw Community College.
+These are the example files for my web230 class.

+## Installing Modules
+In order for the class-project builds to work you must install the modules.
+To do this just run the package.json file from the web230_examples folder sudo npm install.

+## Example Files
 The examples are as follows:

 * bom - Examples of using the browser object model.